AdobeDocs/adobeio-events/support/faq.md

 #### I created a custom Adobe I/O Events Provider, why is it not showing up in the developer console?

-If you successfully create a custom Events Provider using our [Management API](../api/provider_api.md), it will only appear in the `Adobe Developer Console` once you create at least one event metadata associated with it.
+If you successfully create a `Custom Events Provider` using our [Provider API](../api/provider_api.md), it will only appear in the `Adobe Developer Console` once you create at least one `Event Metadata` associated with it.

-Once associated with its event metadata, your custom events provider will be ready to be used: it will appear in your (refreshed) `Adobe Developer Console` project, you will be able to register against it and to start emitting events on its behalf using our [Publishing API](../api/eventsingress_api.md).
+Once associated with its `Event Metadata`, your `Custom Events Provider` will be ready to be used: it will appear in your (refreshed) `Adobe Developer Console` project, you will be able to register against it and to start emitting events on its behalf using our [Publishing API](../api/eventsingress_api.md).